Practice Note 13.4.1 — Customer Orders — Precedence

 (2) a price limit order and a careful discretion order in the same counter and same buy/sell instruction; and

 (3) an order for the underlying security on the one hand and an order for single stock futures or Marginable Futures Contracts over that underlying security on the other.

 2.4 Rule 13.4.2(4) includes a person, group of persons, a Corporation or a group of Corporations or family trusts, whom the Trading Member, Director, employee or Trading Representative of the Trading Member is associated with or connected to under the definition of "Prescribed Person", However, this does not apply where the Trading Member, Director, employee or Trading Representative of the Trading Member has no control or influence over the associated or connected person, group of persons, Corporation or group of Corporations, or family trusts.

 2.5 The Trading Member or Trading Representative must ensure that customers' orders are not compromised when squaring off a house error position on the same terms.
-Where the customer's order is a careful discretion order, trades allocated to the customer's account must not be worse off to that allocated to the house error account (such accounts being accounts carried on the books of the Trading Member).
+Where the customer's order is a careful discretion order, trades allocated to the customer's account must not be worse off to that allocated to the house error account.

 2.6 In considering whether Rule 13.4.1 has been complied with, the following factors are relevant:—